 Assassin’s Creed: Revelations had plenty of great NPCs.
 It might have been missing the memorable Da Vinci, Machiavelli and Bartolomeo from Brotherhood and AC2, but it did have the likes of Yusuf, Suleiman and Sofie.
 In the NPCs department, AC3 seems to be going all out- George Washington, Ben Franklin and the infamous traitor, Benedict Arnold are just a few of the names that will feature in AC3.
 But how do they look?

 With Revelations, the engine the AC franchise had been running on started showing its age, and the character models, while great, had a few rough edges… literally.
-In the image above, while Benedict Arnold’s not exactly looking as awesome as Kratos in God of War 3, the character model of the NPC has been created very well, and it’s certainly an improvement.
+In the image above, The character model of the NPC has been created very well, and it’s certainly an improvement.
 Yusuf’s character model has some rough pixels, and his features are not as clearly defined as the former’s.

 The Assassin’s Creed franchise is hugely famous for its great settings, realistic ally and authentically recreated cities and the fun you have while exploring those aforementioned cities.
 Now, Constantinople is the largest city the series has ever visited, so we won’t be comparing the sizes of New York and Boston to Constantinople here (enter generic penis joke). rather what they look like.

 Assassin’s Creed 3 seems to be focusing more on the forest area- the Frontier- but the cities look excellent too.
 They’re as perfectly created as you would expect in a game of this franchise.
 Not only do you see everything you used to in previous games, now you also see carts rolling down mud-streets, children running about, houses with their windows open, dogs and pigs roaming about the city.
 It’s a fantastic recreation, and it looks excellent as well.